-'''

 ./configure

-'''
+This will prepare compilation for your system.
 Any missing components will be reported.
 For customization there is a set of options available, see the --help option.
-In particular, to change the default installation directory, /usr/local, use option --prefix.
+In particular, to change the default installation directory, /usr/share, use option --prefix.